ricewind012/userstyles/README.md

 # userstyles
+Personal userstyles with a specific customizable design that is made specifically with the goal of being simple and maintainable.

+## Installation
-None of them work as is, as they are intended to be used all at once.
+None of them will work out of the box, as they all share variables from a single userstyle.
+You must first install (and then edit if you wish) [this userstyle](../../raw/master/_global.user.css).

-You'll have to declare the variables **in an another userstyle** for the same domain as the userstyle(s) you are installing, so you don't lose them if the styles ever update.
-Example [here](../../raw/master/_global.user.css).

 If you wish to resize the sidebar(s) with a mouse, install [this userscript](../../raw/master/_global-resize-sidebar.user.js).

-## Requirements
+### Requirements
 [4chan](../../raw/master/4chan.user.styl): [4chan X](https://www.4chan-x.net)

 [Discord](../../raw/master/discord.user.styl): [class normalisation userscript](../../raw/master/discord-normalise-classes.user.js)